President Bradley J. Arthur, R.Ph

 Hugh Chancy, R.Ph.

-First vice president, co-owns Chancy Drugs of Adel, Chancy Drugs of Hahira, and Chancy Drugs of Lake Park, all in Georgia.
+Chancy, co-owns Chancy Drugs of Adel, Chancy Drugs of Hahira, and Chancy Drugs of Lake Park, all in Georgia.
 He also co-owns C2 Medical Solutions, a sterile compounding pharmacy in Hahira.
 He graduated from the University of Georgia College of Pharmacy.

 Jeff Carson, R.Ph

-Second vice president, owns Oakdell Pharmacy, which has four locations in the San Antonio area.
+Carson owns Oakdell Pharmacy, which has four locations in the San Antonio area.
 He graduated from the University of Texas.

 Lea Wolsoncroft, R.Ph.

-Third vice president, opened Kids Meds Pharmacy in 2003, which specializes in prescription drugs for children.
+First Vice President, opened Kids Meds Pharmacy in 2003, which specializes in prescription drugs for children.

 Jeff Harrell, R.Ph.